biopython/biopython.github.io/wiki/Contributing.md

     need to periodically verify that the parsers are still working.
 For example, the GenBank parser needs to be checked to make sure it handles each new dump of GenBank.
--   **Make Martel Parsers:** The Bio.expressions package for auto-detecting and parsing formats is looking pretty sparse.
-Find a database format that is not handled here and add support for it.
 -   **Regression Tests:** Biopython uses a regression testing framework to make sure code is working.
 Although most of the functionality in Biopython is tested, there are still some holes.